Head of tri-states marijuana dealing ring pleads guilty, sentenced

-GALENA, Ill. -- An East Dubuque, Ill., man authorities said led a marijuana-dealing ring in the tri-states was sentenced last week to home confinement.
+GALENA, Ill. — An East Dubuque, Ill., man authorities said led a marijuana-dealing ring in the tri-states was sentenced earlier this month to home confinement.

 Devin R. Keller-Schueler, 20, pleaded guilty in Jo Daviess County, Ill., Circuit Court to unlawful possession of cannabis with intent to deliver, a Class 1 felony.
 Keller-Schueler also faced charges of unlawful cannabis trafficking, unlawful possession of a firearm and an additional count of unlawful possession of cannabis with intent to deliver.
 Those charges were dismissed, according to online court records.